49 products

 £94.00

 Unit price perMalus Domestica 'King of the Pippins' is a type of apple that is known for its distinct taste and appearance.
-This heirloom variety has been grown for over 300 years and remains popular today due to its exceptional flavor and crisp texture.
+This heirloom variety has been grown for over 300 years and remains popular today due to its exceptional flavour and crisp texture.

 The fruit has a round to oblong shape with a greenish-yellow skin that is often blushed with red.
 The skin is thin and tender, making it easy to bite into.
 The flesh is creamy white and has a firm texture with a sweet, juicy, and slightly tart taste.